FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 ## Adding environment variables

+Utilizing environment variables is crucial while doing any configuration in your application as they contain sensitive information.
+Environment variables enable you to configure nodes or applications without exposing such information in the flow.json.
+For more details refer to [Using Environment Variables with Node-RED](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/).

 - Go to Instance settings, and switch to the “Environment” tab.
 - Click the top right “Add variable” button.
 - Add variables for a secret access token and chat ID.
-- Click on the "Save settings" button and restart the instance by clicking on the top action button and selecting the "Restart" option.
+- Click on the "Save settings" button and restart the instance by clicking on the top "action" button and selecting the "Restart" option.

 !["Screenshot displaying flowfuse instance setting with adding enviroment varible"](./images/sending-telegram-with-node-red-flowfue-instance-settings.png "Screenshot displaying flowfuse instance setting with adding enviroment varible"){data-zoomable}

 ## Configuring custom node

-- Drag a sender node onto the canvas.
+- Drag a Sender node onto the canvas.
 - Click on it, then enable the "send error on second output" option.
 By doing this, you can separate the error message from the output that confirms your message has been sent successfully.

 !["Screenshot displaying 'Send error to second output' option"](./images/sending-telegram-with-node-red-enabling-send-error-to-second-option.png "Screenshot displaying 'Send error to second output' option"){data-zoomable}